-Compensation of NEOs is revised each year and has been structured to encourage and reward the executive officers on the bases of short-term and long-term corporate performance.
-In the context of the analysis of the compensation for Fiscal 2016, the following components were examined:
+Compensation of NEOs is revised each year and has been structured to encourage and reward the Executive Officers on the bases of shortterm and long-term corporate performance.
+In the context of the analysis of the compensation for Fiscal 2017, the following components were examined by the GHR Committee:

-- (i) base salary; - (ii) short term incentive plan, consisting of a cash bonus; - (iii) long term incentive plan, consisting of stock options and equity incentive grants based on performance and/or time vesting conditions; and - (iv) other elements of compensation, consisting of group benefits and perquisites.
+- (i) base salary; - (ii) short term incentive plan (as defined below), consisting of a cash bonus; - (iii) long term incentive plan (as defined below), consisting of stock options and equity incentive grants based on performance and/or time vesting conditions; and - (iv) other elements of compensation, consisting of group benefits and perquisites.